 Bigamy and polygamy may be considered crimes, and may bar eligibility for citizenship.

 U.S. immigration law frowns on being married to more than one person at the same time, and prohibits both bigamists and polygamists from becoming naturalized citizens.
-Practicing polygamy as a legal permanent resident is also grounds for deportation.
-A criminal conviction for bigamy can result in deportation as well.
+Practicing polygamy as a legal permanent resident can lead to deportation, as can a criminal conviction for bigamy.

 Many people think bigamy and polygamy mean the same thing (which they don’t); others find them confusing.
 In fact, so many people didn’t understand the word ‘polygamy’ that U.S. Citizenship and Immigration Services (USCIS) stopped using it on the N-400 Application for Naturalization form (N-400) more than ten years ago.
 Instead, the form now asks whether the applicant has ever been married to more than one person at the same time.